couchbaselabs/CouchDraw/README.md

     **Note:** The Sync Gateway JSON configuration file that is included in the repo currently has a username of "**couchdraw_user**" and a password of "**password**".
 The key here is that whatever is in the Sync Gateway configuration file needs to be the same as the user you create in Couchbase Server in order to allow application access.

-### Create a primary index <a name="create-index"></a>
+### (Optional) Create a primary index <a name="create-index"></a>

-When you want to query the data you'll need to have a [primary index](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/createprimaryindex.html) created for the entire "couchdraw" bucket.
+If you want to query the data within Couchbase Server you'll need to have a [primary index](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/createprimaryindex.html) created for the "couchdraw" bucket.

 1. Click "Security", located on the left hand navigation menu.